 The Phoenix LTX is capable of being pared with a huge amount of guns at once.
 The Phoenix allows for free-for-all and team games.
 Not to be limited by two teams, these guns can be set to multiple teams.
 One of the best features of the gun is that the number of lives can be set for as many hits as you want.
 This allows new laser tag players to be given a boost to make for a competitive game with players of a higher skill level.
 The Phoenix can be easily used indoors or outdoors.
 It vibrates when you get hit and is loaded with tons of fun sci-fi type sounds and noises.
 This set comes with two guns and no other accessories.

-I think the NERF Phoenix could be fun at 5-years old, but probably is best played at the recommend 8 years old and older.
+Recommended Ages: I think the NERF Phoenix could be fun at 5 years old, but probably is best played at the recommended 8 years old and older.

 Top Non-NERF Laser Tag Sets